 There are different kinds of grinds that you can do, and they don’t necessarily need to be learned in order.
 All you need to do is feel comfortable while performing them.
 The steepest ones can be a little difficult to learn, but they are definitely worth practicing if you want to impress people on the street or at the skatepark.

 To start learning grinding tricks, approach the obstacle with enough speed so that your board can hop up onto it once you rub against it.
-Once you are up on the obstacle, start by hitting it with your front foot (heel side) while your other leg comes right after it to lock into place.
+Once you are up on the obstacle, start by hitting it with your front foot (heel side) while your other leg comes right after it to lock it into place.

 Different skateboard grind tricks;